-If the vehicle is stuck in mud or snow it may be rocked out by shifting from forward and reverse gears, stopping between shifts, in a steady pattern.
+If the vehicle is stuck it may be rocked out by shifting from forward and reverse gears, stopping between shifts, in a steady pattern.
 Press lightly on the accelerator in each gear.

 Do not rock the vehicle if the engine is not at normal operating temperature or damage to the transmission may occur.